raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ![Photo of clouds above land.](images/image1.jpg)

 The `picamera` library offers a huge number of features and camera settings.
 You can see some more advanced examples by going to the ['Basic Recipes' page](https://picamera.readthedocs.io/en/release-1.13/recipes1.html) on the picamera website, but be mindful that if your code is run on the ISS, it will be taking pictures of a variety of weather conditions with a range of clouds, landscapes, and lighting.
+However, your program is always guaranteed to be run in daylight.

 While all features of the `picamera` library will be available on the Astro Pi in space, not all can be simulated by the Astro Pi Replay plug-in.